-the string characters must be: '\ufee2\ufee2\ufee3\ufee3\ufee3 \ufee2\ufee3 \ufee2\ufee3 \ufee2 \uf
+the string characters must be: '\ufee2\ufedc\ufe91\u0020\ufe8e\ufe92\ufea3\ufeae\ufee3'.
+The Font Renderer will first render the character '\ufee2', then '\ufedc', and so on.

 • Each character in the font (in the ejf file) must have a rendering compatible with the character position.
 The character will be rendered by the Font Renderer as-is.
 No support is performed by the Font Renderer to obtain a linear text.